nuts-foundation/nuts-network-local/README.rst

     cd nodes && java -jar corda-tools-network-bootstrapper-4.1.jar --dir .

-More info on how to bootstrap a corda network: https://docs.corda.net/network-bootstrapper.html --copy-cordapps Yes
+More info on how to bootstrap a corda network: https://docs.corda.net/network-bootstrapper.html

 To start